karimbarsoumhehe-cmyk/brix-tools/README.md

 et bien sur il y a pleins d'autres couleurs installation
 To install this tool, first extract the archive.
 Then you can either run setup.bat, or open a terminal inside the extracted folder, navigate to it using cd brix-tools-main, and install the dependencies with pip install -r requirements.txt
+I highly recommend using the main .exe file in the Releases section